your0rg/HabitatForMeteor/README.md

           "repository": "https://github.com/yourse1f-yourorg/todos",
         ```

-    - `./habitat/plan.sh` - must indicate the same version in
+    - `./habitat/plan.sh` - must indicate the same version in its field
         -    pkg_version=**0.1.4**

     - `./habitat/release_notes/`**0.1.4**`_note.txt` - is identified by file name only, you can put what you want in it. (_GitHub flavored markup makes it look like there is a space in that file path.
 There should not be_)